api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/http-gateways.md

 - **apiKey**: A user defined API key to authenticate against the gateway.
 The key must have a length of between 30 - 120 characters.
 - **maxConcurrency**: (optional) A number higher than zero that represents the maximum number of serverless functions serving gateway requests.
 When omitted, there is no maximum concurrency set.
 This field is ignored for Airnode client gateways.
+- **corsOrigins**: A list of allowed origins, `['*']` to allow all origins or an empty array to disable CORS.

 ```json
 "nodeSettings": {